Trusted WordPress tutorials, when you need them most.

 Now, whenever someone submits a form, the data will go to Airtable.

-Bonus: How to Send SMS Messages to Your Leads
+Bonus Tip: Send SMS Messages to Your Leads

-If you found this integration helpful, then you may want to also send SMS notifications to people who have completed your contact form.
+If you found this integration helpful, then you may also want to send SMS notifications to people who have completed your contact form.

 This is a great way of keeping them up to date with the status of their request.